tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 ### Why aren't all locations in my bookmarks?

 When on travel and with the passive location checks in the background enabled, the weather station may switch multiple times before you open the app.
 To prevent the app from recording a detailed travel history, only locations that applied when you actively opened the app are added to the bookmarks.
-PLease also note that the number of bookmarks is limited to 10.
+Please also note that the number of bookmarks is limited to 10.

 ### How do I delete a location?